 - Promoting robust whole school smoke-free policies that reduce children’s exposure to smoking by adults.

 - Encouraging parents to quit through supportive approaches and publicising the school smoke-free policy

 Resources for young people

-ASH is a campaigning public health charity that works to eliminate the harm caused by tobacco.
+- Visit ASH who are a campaigning public health charity that works to eliminate the harm caused by tobacco.
 There is a range of resources and information that can be downloaded, including information on e-cigarettes (vaping).

-For more information about health and wellbeing in Bucks please visit Health and wellbeing Bucks
+- For more information about health and wellbeing in Bucks please visit Health and wellbeing Bucks via NHS

 Curricula and training

 - The Cut Films Organisation is an award-winning anti-tobacco youth charity working with young people, schools, youth groups, and in partnership with local authorities to persuade young people to not smoke.
 Entry to the competition is free and schools can promote the campaign at no cost.
 More tailored packages to support local schools are available and prices will vary.